 To make your first visit to the orthodontist go as smoothly as possible, bring the following information and documents to your appointment:

-Orthodontics isn't only for pretty teeth.
+Orthodontics isn't only for straightening teeth.
 A good healthy bite helps eliminate other health problems in later years.
 It also helps save teeth from wearing.

 Phase I, or early interceptive treatment, is limited orthodontic treatment (e.g.,expander or partial braces) that happens before all of the permanent teeth have erupted.
 This kind of treatment can occur between the ages of 6 and 10, and is sometimes recommended to make more space for developing teeth, and to correct of crossbites, overbites, underbites, or harmful oral habits.